 Modal verbs are common auxiliary verbs in Germanic languages including English that indicate modality.
 Modality is the grammaticalized expression of the subjective attitudes and opinions of the speaker including possibility, probability, necessity, obligation, permissibility, ability, desire, and contingency.
+Below we will give a modal verbs list and will follow with showing you how the modal verbs can be used. [caption id=“attachment_130543” align=“aligncenter” width=“640”]

-The Modal Verbs in English
+The Modal Verbs List

 Nine common modal verbs in English are: